Tidal Lagoon Swansea Bay: Blue Eden

-Blue Eden plans

-In January 2023, plans of a new Swansea tidal lagoon project called "Blue Eden" emerged but this time the multi-billion pound project would be fully funded by the private sector.
+In January 2023, plans for a new Swansea tidal lagoon project called "Blue Eden" emerged; this multi-billion pound project would be fully funded by the private sector.
 Phase SA1 of the project is said to include an electric battery manufacturing plant, battery storage facility, a tidal lagoon in Swansea Bay with a floating solar farm, data storage centre, a green hydrogen production facility, an oceanic and climate change research centre, and hundreds of waterfront homes.
 Claimed it would be a worldwide first, the project could start within 18 months but would take more than a decade to complete.